 This section mainly deals with the analysis of the distribution of the set of critical points, $\Pi_2$.
 First, we note that, for every $\bz > \mathbf{0}$, the set $K_{\bt,\bz}$ has intensity measure zero.
 Therefore, conditional on $Z(\bt) = \bz$, the distribution of $\Pi_2 = \Pi \cap K_{\bt,\bz}$ cannot be calculated straightforward.
 We need to borrow arguments from martingale theory, taking limits of probabilities conditional on the observations being in small intervals containing $\bz$.
-By this conditioning, the set of critical points gets blurred.
-We distinguish between different scenarios which are defined by the number of points of $\Pi$ in each intersection set $I_A(Z(\bt)$, $A \in \AA$, i.e.\ the number of points which influence the different observations.
-Using general bounds for the rate of convergence of the intensity of the blurred sets, we can prove that each observation is generated by exactly one point of $\Pi$ (Corollary \ref{as-onepoint}).
+By this conditioning, the set of critical points gets blurred covering an area of positive measure.
+We distinguish between different scenarios which are defined by the number of points of $\Pi$ in each intersection set $I_A(Z(\bt))$, $A \in \AA$, i.e.\ the number of points which influence the different observations.
+Using general bounds for the rate of convergence of the intensity of the blurred sets, we prove that each observation is generated by exactly one point of $\Pi$ (Corollary \ref{as-onepoint}).
 This property restricts the number of scenarios that occur with positive probability.
 According to the blurred sets, the intersection sets and the corresponding scenarios get blurred, as well.
 The blurred scenarios are not exactly the same as the scenarios conditional on blurred observations, but much more tractable.
-However, it can be shown that both events asymptotically yield the same conditional probability (Theorem \ref{generalconvergence}).
+However, both events asymptotically yield the same conditional probability (Theorem \ref{generalconvergence}).
 Based on these considerations, the independence of $\Pi_2$ and $\Pi_3$ conditional on $Z(\bt)$ is shown (Corollary \ref{condindependence}).
-This allows us to simulate $\Pi_2$ and $\Pi_3$ independently.
-Furthermore, $\Pi_3$ turns out to be easily simulated (Corollary \ref{condindependence}).
+This allows to simulate $\Pi_2$ and $\Pi_3$ independently.
+Further, $\Pi_3$ turns out to be easily simulated (Corollary \ref{condindependence}).

-Let where $\N_0 = \N \cup \{0\}$.
+Let $\FF_m = \sigma\left(\left\{Z(t_i) \in \left(2^{-m}k,2^{-m}(k+1)\right], \ i=1,\ldots,n,\ k \in \N_0\right\}\right)$ where $\N_0 = \N \cup \{0\}$.
 Then, $\{\FF_m\}_{m\in\N}$ is a filtration and $\FF_\infty := \bigcap_{m \in \N} \FF_m = \sigma(Z(\bt))$.
 Furthermore, for $z >0$, let $j_m(z) \in \N_0$ be such that $z \in A_m(z)$ with